João Teixeira (footballer, born 1994)

-João Rafael de Brito Teixeira (born 6 February 1994) is a Portuguese professional footballer who plays for Chaves as a midfielder.
+João Rafael de Brito Teixeira (born 6 February 1994) is a Portuguese professional footballer who plays as a midfielder for Liga Portugal 2 club Chaves.

 He played over 150 games in Liga Portugal 2 for Benfica B and Chaves, as well as playing in the Primeira Liga for Vitória de Guimarães, Vitória de Setúbal and Chaves.
 He also had a brief spell in England with Wolverhampton Wanderers.

 Club career

 Benfica

 On 13 January 2013, Teixeira made his professional debut with Benfica B in a 2012–13 game against Braga B and played 84 minutes.
 He scored his first professional goal in a 2013–14 Segunda Liga game against Portimonense on 18 January 2014.
 He acted mainly as a back-up to Carlos Martins, amassing 28 games in total.
 He debuted for Benfica in a UEFA Champions League against Bayer Leverkusen on 9 December 2014.
 On 13 July 2015, he renewed his contract with Benfica until 2021.